marionettejs/backbone.marionette/readme.md

 aims to simplify the construction of large scale JavaScript applications.
-It is largely a collection of common design and implementation patterns found in the applications that I (Derick Bailey) have been building with Backbone, and includes various peices inspired by composite application architectures, such as Microsoft's "Prism" framework.
+It is largely a collection of common design and implementation patterns found in the applications that I (Derick Bailey) have been building with Backbone, and includes various pieces inspired by composite application architectures, such as Microsoft's "Prism" framework.

 Backbone.Marionette is designed
-to be a lightweigt and flexible library of tools that you can use when you want to.
+to be a lightweight and flexible library of tools that you can use when you want to.
 Like Backbone.js itself, you're not required to use all of Backbone.Marionette just because you want to use some of it.